Synertek: Early years

-In the days leading up to the 1977 West Coast Computer Faire, Steve Wozniak chose to use a Synertek ROM chip for the Apple II, which was revealed at the event, after a chip from American Microsystems, Inc. didn't arrive on time.
+In the days leading up to the 1977 West Coast Computer Faire, Steve Wozniak chose to use a Synertek ROM chip for the Apple II, which was revealed at the event, after a chip from American Microsystems, Inc., didn't arrive on time.
 Shortly after signing the deal with MOS, Schreiner's secretary told him two people were waiting in the office to talk to him.
 In walked Wozniak with Steve Jobs.
 Jobs explained that they were putting together a company to sell computer kits, and asked for a $30,000 line of credit so they could buy Synertek's 6502s.
 In spite of them being dressed in jeans and sandals with "these Indian bead things around their heads", Schreiner thought the idea was a good one based on his own experience building Heathkit systems.
 He agreed to the terms on the condition that if they were even one day late with a payment they would be on a cash on delivery basis from that day forward.
 Apple Computer was never a day late, and became a multi-million dollar customer for the company.

 Shortly thereafter, Jack Balletto, the company's marketing manager, convinced Schreiner to visit another up-and-coming company, Atari.
-Schreiner went to their offices to introduce the 6502.
+Schreiner went to its offices to introduce the 6502.
 He was met by Al Alcorn, who said they already knew of the design.
 Atari had already approached Intel and National Semiconductor, but neither would give them credit.
 Schreiner was happy to do so.
 By the end of the next year, Atari was putting in orders amounting to 120% of Synertek's annual capacity.
 Synertek then arranged Rockwell International to take up some of Atari's order, and Rockwell would become a major supplier of the 6502 as well.
 Atari was the company's largest customer for several years.